shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 8. To apply transformations to the data of the selected tables, click **Transform Data**.

-	You won’t be transforming the data in this lab.
+	>**Note**: You won’t be transforming the data in this lab.
 The objectives of this lab focus on exploring and profiling the data in the **Power Query Editor** window.

 	![Picture 30](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image(19).png)